darktable-org/lua-scripts/README.md

 ## Troubleshooting

 Running darktable with Lua debugging enabled provides more information about what is occurring within the scripts.

+### Snap

+Open a terminal and start darktable with the command `snap run darktable -d lua`.  ....This provides debugging information to give you insight into what is happening.

 ### Linux and MacOS